GoogleChrome/OriginTrials/ship-as-trial.md

 If an experiment gets out of hand (*way* too popular to be an experiment anymore, for instance),  we’ll be able to turn it off remotely, for all origins.
 SImilarly, if there turns out to be major problems with the implementation of the framework itself, we’ll be able to turn it off completely, and disable all trials.
 (Hopefully we don’t have to do that, but we're still in the early stages of origin trials, and we’re being careful.)

-## Is your feature ready to ship?
+## Is your feature ready to be an origin trial?

-Before shipping as trial, your feature needs to be ready for both web developers and users.
+Before running an origin trial experiment, your feature needs to be ready for both web developers and users.
 Your feature must satisfy the following:
 - Be approved by the internal Chrome launch review process
   - Users may be exposed to your feature without opting in, so the appropriate measures must be taken for privacy, security, etc.
 - Have a way to remotely disable the feature